stanfordnmbl/osim-rl/README.md

 Your task is to build a function `f` which takes the current state `observation` (a dictionary describing the current state) and returns the muscle excitations `action` (19-dimensional vector) maximizing the total reward.
 The trial ends either if the pelvis of the model falls below `0.6` meters or if you reach `1000` iterations (corresponding to `10` seconds in the virtual environment).

 ### Round 1
 The objective is to run at a constant speed of 3 meters per second.
 The total reward is `9 * s - p * p` where `s` is the number of steps before reaching one of the stop criteria and `p` is the absolute difference between horizonal velocity and `3`.
-You can interpret it as a request to run at a constat speed of 3 meters per second.

 ### Round 2
 In the second round the task is also to follow a requested velocity vector.
 However, in this round the vector will change in time and it will be a random process.
 We will provide the distribution of this process in mid-July.